How Cleaning Your Dog’s Teeth Can Lead to a Happy Healthy Life

 Mix up organic coconut oil, parsley, kelp, mint and turmeric, place in a bowl, and warm in the microwave for 10 seconds.
 Dip a small amount of the dog’s toothbrush and gently brush using a smooth motion from the gum line down to the teeth on the upper teeth.
 For the lower teeth start at the gum line and brush upward.
 You can add a pinch of ground up cloves which is an anti-parasitic or a little beef or chicken dog bouillon cube which will make the home-made dog toothpaste taste better.
 You can place the leftover mixture in the fridge to reuse.

-Natural Dog Toothpaste Ingredients and What They Do:
+Natural Dog Toothpaste Ingredients

 - Parsley is a natural antibacterial